Internality of autonomous algebraic differential equations: Preliminaries

 It is called the \emph{binding group of $p$ over $\calC$}, and we have:

 \begin{fact} Let $p \in S(F)$ be a $\calC$-internal type.
 Then the action of $\bg{F}{p}$ on $p$ is isomorphic to a canonical $F$-definable group action. \end{fact}

-See \cite[Theorem 4.8]{pillay1996geometric} for a proof of this.
+See \cite[Chapter 7, Theorem 4.8]{pillay1996geometric} for a proof of this.
 In the rest of this article, when we write $\bg{F}{p}$, we will mean the definable group of Fact \ref{fact: def-binding}.
-It turns out to be even more than definable:
+As a consequence of \cite[Chapter 7, Remark 4.9]{pillay1996geometric} applied to this context, it is definably isomorphic to the $\mathcal{C}$-points of an algebraic group:

 \begin{fact} Let $p \in S(F)$ be a $\calC$-internal type.
 Then its binding group $\bg{F}{p}$ is definably (maybe using some extra parameters) isomorphic to $G(\calC)$, the $\calC$-points of some algebraic group $G$.
 In particular $G(\calC)$ acts definably on $p$. \end{fact}